 The International Leipzig Festival for Documentary and Animated Film – in short: DOK Leipzig – is an annual festival for documentary and animated film.
 The festival is sponsored and organized by the city of Leipzig.
 It commissions the non-profit Leipzig-based DOK-Filmwochen GmbH with the preparation, implementation and management of the festival.

-The 64th edition will take place in Leipzig from 25 October to 31 October 2021, followed by an Online Edition with selected festival films.
+The 65th edition will take place in Leipzig from 17 October to 23 October 2022.

 1.2 About DOK Neuland